Table of Contents

 The ’s’ which was eventually inserted before the ’c’ of Buchagne, was apparently added by the Germans in jest because to them these Buccaneers spent most of their time sidetracked into the surrounding forests by the Cardinal’s men, thus leaving their king exposed.
 In the 1600's when their King was beheaded these ’La Buschagne’s’ fled to the Cape of Storms with the Huguenots.
 It seems that around that time the ’La’ was apparently joined to the rest of the surname making Labuschagne.
 By the time intermarriage with the Dutch of the Cape resulted in the total neglect of French being spoken in these families, the surname was being mispronounced (once again, it seems, in jest) in the most bizarre ways.
 Today a Labuschagne will answer to 'Labberskagnie' in the city of Bloemfontein in the predominantly Afrikaans province of the Orange Free State, 'Labushane' in the city of Durban in the predominantly English Province of Natal and ’Laberskaaing’ in certain parts of the Cape Province.
 In France he would have to learn to answer to ‘Messeur Labukanyee’ or simply ’Busha’ or 'Busshanyee' uttered by some socialist Frenchman who still religiously refuses to pronounce the royal 'La'.

-Many years later Izak’s great grand son was quite coincidentally nicknamed ‘Bush’ by a community of coloured people in the far Northern Cape, after a Television personality called Bush who was also, involved in exposing police corruption, but more of that in the sequel to this.
+Many years later Izak’s great grand son Also named Izak Hermanus, was quite coincidentally nicknamed ‘Bush’ by a community of coloured people in the far Northern Cape, after a Television personality called Bush Low who was featured in a film wherein he was also exposing police corruption as Izak was at the time.
+The full story of that intrigue is featured in the author’s autobiography.
+However, for those interested, there is a glimpse into the story at MI3AMSWa.htm

 During the depression years of the 1930’s George and Len together with two others (E P Hoogenhout and H P Hancke), staked their entire fortunes by standing surety for the KWB in their personal capacities.
 Despite ridicule by wool brokers and the like, these men acted selflessly and in the interest of all wool farmers.
 Moreover, they succeeded, as an article in the 'Natal

-"The rapid growth of the co-operative movements among wool farmer and of the popularity of Durban as a centre of trade is exemplified by the decision of the Co-operative Wool Mart (Kooperatieve Wolmaatskappy Beperk) to increase the capacity of their existing premises at the corner of Kitchener Street and the Esplanade, by construction of additional capacious warehouses and bond stores, to cost Lb 25,000.
-The Plans for this building were approved this morning by the council committee.
+"The rapid growth of the co-operative movements among wool farmer and of the popularity of Durban as a center of trade is exemplified by the decision of the Co-operative Wool Mart (Kooperatieve Wolmaatskappy Beperk) to increase the capacity of their existing premises at the corner of Kitchener Street and the Esplanade, by construction of additional capacious warehouses and bond stores, to cost Lb 25,000.
+The council committee approved the Plans for this building this morning.
 The firm in question established its headquarters in Queen Street two years ago (The Natal Land and Colonization Co.
 Ltd, ”se gebou is gehuur met opsie om te koop”), but it was stated this morning, business increased so rapidly that after one season the firm acquired the Kitchener Street site and built premises to the value of Lb 30,000.
 Further inflow of business necessitated the extension now contemplated, which will comprise a three-storied structure adjacent to the existing warehouse and offices."

 Len Labuschagne was a remarkable man.
 After matriculating at Maritzburg College in 1897, he left The Victoria College (today Stellenbosch University) where he was studying law, to fight in the Second Boer war (1899 - 1901).
 Many years later he would still relate the details of the ’Battle of Majuba’ near Newcastle with a sense of wonderment at the persistence and ultimate folly of that British onslaught.
 After the war he worked as an article clerk for a while but then received a bursary to continue studying, in Pretoria.
 After his studies he taught whilst building up his own sheep stud.